MaikDerksen/PromptArena/README.md

 npm run start
 ```

+## Stripe Webhook for Credit Updates (Important for Production)

+The current implementation redirects users to Stripe for payment.
+After successful payment, Stripe can notify your application via a webhook.
+The `src/app/api/stripe-webhook/route.ts` file is a **STUB** and **DOES NOT automatically update user credits.**

+**For a production system, you MUST fully implement this webhook:**
+1.  **Securely Verify Signatures**: Use the `STRIPE_WEBHOOK_SECRET` to ensure requests are genuinely from Stripe.
+2.  **Process `checkout.session.completed` Events**: When this event occurs:
+    *   Retrieve the `client_reference_id` (which you set to `currentUser.uid` during checkout session creation).
+    *   Determine the amount of credits purchased (e.g., from `line_items` or custom `metadata` you can add to the Checkout Session).
+    *   Atomically update the user's `credits` in your Firebase Firestore `users` collection.
+3.  **Deploy the Webhook**: Your webhook endpoint must be publicly accessible for Stripe to reach it.
+4.  **Configure in Stripe Dashboard**: Add the URL of your deployed webhook endpoint in the Stripe dashboard and select the events to listen to (e.g., `checkout.session.completed`).

 ## Deployment (Optional - Example: Firebase App Hosting)

 If you wish to deploy your application, Firebase App Hosting is a good option for Next.js apps.